Can the Horowitz-Maldacena proposal be an alternative to the firewall?: Discussions

-We discussed the causal structure of a dynamical charged black hole with the weak pair-creation and a large number of massless fields.
-If we assume Horowitz-Maldacena's proposal, the black hole complementarity principle seems to be maintained by the quantum teleportation; but, when we introduce the random scrambling of the membrane, Hayden-Preskill's argument makes fail to rescue black hole complementarity.
-Therefore, the authors conclude that, a dynamical charged black hole is a concrete counterexample of black hole complementarity.
+We discussed the causal structure of a dynamical charged black hole with a large number of massless fields.
+If we assume the Horowitz-Maldacena proposal to be true, the black hole complementarity principle seems to be maintained by quantum teleportation.
+However, when we introduce a random scrambling of the membrane, the Hayden-Preskill argument causes black hole complementarity to fail.
+Furthermore, we can drop the assumption of a large number of scalar fields for two-dimensional neutral black hole models.
+Therefore, we conclude that the Horowitz-Maldacena proposal cannot rescue complementarity; hence, it cannot be an alternative to the firewall.

-One comment is that, at the very first, even though we did not include Hayden-Preskill's argument, Horowitz-Maldacena's proposal has some problems; if there are interactions between the in-falling matter and the in-going Hawking radiation, the unitarity may be violated \cite{GP}.
-Moreover, still, we do not know whether beyond the Cauchy horizon there is the singularity or the second asymptotic region.
-Now, from Hayden-Preskill's argument, we know clearly that \textit{Horowitz-Maldacena's proposal cannot be a fundamental idea for the information loss problem.}
+Note that from the very outset, even without the Hayden-Preskill argument, the Horowitz-Maldacena proposal has some problems.
+Interactions between the in-falling matter and the in-going Hawking radiation may violate unitarity \cite{GP}.
+Moreover, we still do not know whether, beyond the Cauchy horizon, there is a singularity or a second asymptotic region.
+Now, from the Hayden-Preskill argument, it is clear that \textit{the Horowitz-Maldacena proposal cannot solve the information loss problem.}

-If one believes the holographic argument of the entropy of a black hole and the unitarity of the quantum mechanics, black hole complementarity is inevitable.
-And, the membrane paradigm and the principle of black hole complementarity seem to be consistent with the fast scrambling assumption; thus, this supports Hayden-Preskill's argument.
-If there is no fundamental reason to prevent the authors assumptions for a dynamical charged black hole, there is a contradiction.

-Then, the question is that \textit{what is wrong?} This should be checked carefully, but the authors suggest a possibility that the holographic interpretation of the black hole entropy can be false; i.e., the meaning of the holography should be re-considered.
-This will be the next work of the authors.

-\acknowledgments{ The authors would like to thank Ewan Stewart, Dong-il Hwang, and Sungwook Hong for the insightful conversation. }
+Hence, if a firewall exists, then it cannot be near the singularity.
+Rather, the firewall should become a new kind of singularity near the apparent horizon.
+Therefore, it should be outside the event horizon; hence, the effects of the firewall can be observed by an asymptotic observer \cite{Hwang:2012nn,Kim:2013fv}.
+The consistency of the firewall or observable effects for an asymptotic observer should be discussed further, and we have left for a future work.